ChanceYoung/ChanceYoung.github.io/_projects/In Progress/woocommerceintegrationv1.md

 - Persist that Order to our ERP through the provided Entity Relation Models.

 ## Our Solution
-We designed the flow as follows:
+We designed the process to flow as follows:
 ```mermaid
 graph LR
 A(WooCommerce Order marked Completed) -- Webhook Payload --> B(WebOrderAPI) -- Transformed Order Information --> C(Infor VISUAL)